Protecting your household belongings from theft and damage

 What is included in personal possessions?

 When you take out a contents insurance policy your belongings will often be protected within the boundary of the property.
-To insure items outside the home or of particular value then you should take personal possessions cover, which applies to items that are often take out daily like jewellery, keys, laptops and smartphones.
+To insure items outside the home or of particular value then you should take personal possessions cover, which applies to items that are often take out daily like clothing, wallets/purses, jewellery and cameras.
+Personal possessions covers each individual item worth up to a maximum of £1,500.
+If you need to insure items of higher individual value or you need to insure pedal cycles, laptops, tablets or mobile phones then you can do this under our 'specified items' cover.

-The HomeProtect policy will (in most cases) include a Basic level of Accidental Damage, which covers some electrical items in your home, including your TV, satellite decoders, DVD, DAB, radio, gaming console and home PC (not portable computers) as well as mirrors, windows, sanitary fittings and ceramic hobs.
+The HomeProtect policy includes the option of Basic Accidental Damage, which covers some electrical items in your home, including your TV, satellite decoders, DVD, DAB, radio, gaming console and home PC (not portable computers) as well as mirrors, windows, sanitary fittings and ceramic hobs.
 Upgrades to Full Accidental Damage cover are available subject to policy terms and conditions.

 Legal Expenses cover